Have Questions?

 Gannon Counseling is 1.8 miles from Berkeley Heights, New Jersey

-Gannon Counseling provides addiction treatment and rehab services such as intensive outpatient treatment, long term drug and alcohol rehab facilities, short term rehab centers, inpatient drug rehab centers, outpatient detoxification facilities, and others to clients living in Berkeley Heights, New Jersey and its surrounding areas so that they conquer their drug and alcohol abuse issues and achieve full sobriety.
+Gannon Counseling provides addiction treatment and rehab services such as intensive outpatient treatment, long term drug and alcohol rehab facilities, short term rehab centers, inpatient drug rehab centers, outpatient detoxification facilities, and others to clients living in Berkeley Heights and its surrounding areas so that they conquer their drug and alcohol abuse issues and achieve full sobriety.
 It has services - such as cognitive/behavior therapy, activity therapy, trauma therapy, rational emotive behavioral therapy, vocational rehabilitation services, dialectical behavior therapy, and others - which follow its philosophy of the programs that work most effectively.
 This is because Gannon Counseling knows that full sobriety can only be achieved through highly individualized care.

 Further, the drug and alcohol rehab center specializes in many other programs - like active duty military, clients referred from the court/judicial system, veterans, programs for the hearing impaired, persons who have experienced sexual abuse, suicide prevention services and more - as well as many other treatment methods listed below.
 Further, this drug and alcohol rehab program has aftercare programs that work in line with its treatment modalities to make sure that clients achieve permanent, full, and lasting sobriety, stability, and abstinence from alcohol and drugs.